wrobell/geotiler/doc/status.rst

 The source code of GeoTiler is based on Python port of `Modest Maps <https://github.com/stamen/modestmaps-py/>`_ project.

-The GeoTiler project effort was focused on
+The GeoTiler project initial focus has been on

+* library API improvements
+* simplifying library design
 * ensuring OpenStreetMap and Stamen map providers work
 * reimplementing default map tiles caching to use LRU cache
 * implementing Redis based map tiles cache